 United States Environmental Protection Agency (EPA) research shows that compost can suppress common turf diseases and reduce the need for fungicides.
 Aerate the lawn and spread LinGRO compost about 1/8 inch to 1/4 inch deep, and water thoroughly.
 One cubic yard of LinGRO compost will cover a 1,296 square foot area at a depth of 1/4 inch (2,592 square feet @ 1/8 inch).

 Lincoln and Lancaster County have a high percentage of clay soils.
 Applying LinGRO compost to clay soils will improve the porosity, water holding capacity, and nutrient content, and add beneficial microorganisms to the soil.
 LinGRO compost will improve the structure of clay soils to encourage plant growth.
 Application rates depend on the amount of clay in the soil and the soil’s characteristics.

 LinGRO compost may be used to improve water retention in new sod.
 Compost will also decrease the bulk density of the underlying soil, which helps establish plant growth.
 According to the EPA, using compost should reduce the need for fertilizers.
 However, nutrients may need to be applied depending on the characteristics of your soil.

 Apply one to two inches of LinGRO compost on the surface of the ground in a radius not to exceed the drip line of the plant.
 For best results, aerate prior to application, or mix in with soil from the hole for planting the tree or shrub.

 Flower and vegetable gardens

-LinGRO promotes the establishment of vegetation through the work of added nutrients and microorganisms.
-The woodchips in LinGRO help to stabilize slopes and improve soil structure more effectively than other forms of mulch.
-LinGRO will promote the development of plant growth, which enhances bank stabilization.
+LinGRO compost promotes the establishment of vegetation through the work of added nutrients and microorganisms.
+The woodchips in LinGRO compost help to stabilize slopes and improve soil structure more effectively than other forms of mulch.
+LinGRO compost will promote the development of plant growth, which enhances bank stabilization.

 Calculate the amount of compost needed for application: